Format of the GMAT

 GMAT Sections

-The GMAT includes four sections: analytical writing assessment, integrated reasoning, quantitative, and verbal.
-In the analytical writing assessment, test-takers must write an essay that analyzes a given argument.
-The essay task is strictly analytical rather than argumentative; students should not write their own opinions of the featured subject.
-Integrated reasoning questions require students to synthesize information from a variety of verbal, graphical, and numerical sources, using both quantitative and verbal reasoning skills.
-The quantitative section is based on problem-solving, quantitative reasoning, and interpretation of graphs and tables, using basic arithmetic, algebra, and geometry.
-The verbal section focuses on comprehension and evaluation of written texts as well as some vocabulary.
+The GMAT includes three sections: Quantitative, Verbal, and Data Insights.
+The Quantitative section is based on problem-solving, quantitative reasoning, and interpretation of graphs and tables using basic arithmetic and algebra.
+The Verbal section focuses on the comprehension and evaluation of written texts, as well as some vocabulary.
 Basic knowledge of the English language is assumed, but students do not need to be familiar with the specific subjects that appear in test passages in order to successfully answer the questions.
+The Data Insights section measures a test-taker's ability to analyze different types of data from multiple sources to make informed decisions.

 GMAT Structure